Evaluator Guide · Phase-Aware Reading Order

 Read these three pages:

-1. https://mzncompany.com/ecosystem
+1. https://mzncompany.com/mazzaneh

-2. https://mzncompany.com/mazzaneh
+2. https://mzncompany.com/ecosystem

-3. https://mzncompany.com/analytic
+3. https://mzncompany.com/ip

 Then answer:

-2. Which parts indicate real product-building depth?
+2. Which parts indicate real product-building depth versus architecture/IP-candidate formation?

 03

-AI Architecture, Theory & Proof
+AI Architecture, Theory & Evidence

 What is actually being claimed at the systems level?